themech/k810_k811_fkeys/README.md

 `sudo dpkg -i k81x-fkeys_<version>_amd64.deb`

+You can then run the program at `/opt/k81x/k81x-fkeys`.

 For Arch Linux you can use the AUR package:
 ```
 gpg --recv-keys --keyserver hkp://pool.sks-keyservers.net 7FBFBFD17A45CAE7
 pacaur -S k81x-fkeys
 ```

 ## Installing from source code